 The University will award a maximum of 75 semester hours of transfer credit if the student's last attended institution was a four-year institution.
 Students may transfer credit hours from a two-year institution only while they are earning their first 64 hours of college credit.
 For example, if a student has transferred fewer than 64 credit hours from two-year institutions but has earned 64 or more total credit hours (including hours from UNCChapel Hill or other four-year institutions), the student cannot transfer any additional credit hours from a two-year institution.

 If a student enrolls in a course at a two-year institution concurrently with enrollment in courses at a four-year institution (including UNCChapel Hill), transfer credit hours will not be awarded for the course taken at the two-year institution if the hours from the concurrent courses at the four-year institution bring the total earned hours to 64 or more.

 For the calculations described herein, credit hours are tallied according to the chronological order in which the courses are taken, not according to the sequence in which documentation of the credits are submitted to the Office of Undergraduate Admissions.

 We welcome applications from veterans of the United States military, active-duty servicemen and women, and their dependents.
+All persons who have completed a minimum of three years of active duty service will be considered transfer students with the branch of service functioning as the institution of transfer.
 Veterans and those who remain on active duty may earn as many as 18 hours of University credit, depending upon their experience.
 Those on active duty may qualify for the military tuition benefit, which allows them to attend the University at the in-state tuition rate.
 Students who are eligible for GI Bill or other veteran education benefits must apply directly to the U.S. Department of Veterans Affairs for these funds.
 For more information, please visit admissions.unc.edu/apply/military-veterans.

 Application and Notification Deadlines